OURSIP FAQs

 Q. If I am on a leave of absence, can I still apply?

-If you are expected to return in fall 2023, you may seek approval to apply for OURSIP from your college dean.
-If you are expected to return from leave in February 2024, you are not eligible for this opportunity.
+If you are expected to return in the incoming fall term, you may seek approval to apply for OURSIP from your college dean.
+If you are expected to return from leave in the following spring term, you are not eligible for this opportunity.
 Applications from students on a leave of absence will not be reviewed until the applicant discusses their plan with their residential college dean and their dean has notified OUR.
 Please review the Summer Program Funding policy here for more information.
+International students on leave may have visa-specific restrictions on early reinstatement; we recommend consulting with the Davis International Center.

 Q. What does OURSIP funding cover?

 OURSIP funding comes in the form of a weekly stipend intended to cover living expenses incurred during the length of the internship; these include the cost of food, lodging and miscellaneous expenses.
-The 2023 stipend rate will be announced later in the year.
+See the program page for current compensation rates.

 Both on-campus and off-campus fellows are eligible to apply for funds to cover research-related expenses (up to a maximum of $500); please consult the list of allowable expenses when preparing your itemized research budget request in the OURSIP application.